 Double Treble Crochet Stitch Step Four: Yarn Over, Draw Through

-Loop yarn over hook and draw through two loops; there are now four loops remaining on the hook.
+Loop the yarn over the hook and draw through two of the loops on your hook; there are now four loops remaining on the hook.
 You are just repeating step three here with fewer loops left on the hook each time.Continue to 5 of 9 below.

 05 of 09

 Double Treble Crochet Stitch Step Five: Yarn Over, Draw Through